Curtis Cooper (mathematician)

-Curtis Niles Cooper is an American mathematician.
-He currently is a professor at the University of Central Missouri, in the Department of Mathematics and Computer Science.
+Curtis Niles Cooper is an American mathematician who was a professor at the University of Central Missouri, in the Department of Mathematics and Computer Science.

 GIMPS

 Using software from the GIMPS project, Cooper and Steven Boone found the 43rd known Mersenne prime on their 700 PC cluster on December 15, 2005.
 The prime, 230,402,457 − 1, is 9,152,052 digits long and is the ninth Mersenne prime for GIMPS.